Notice

 as mentioned in the Mirroring Module section.

-Commands beginning with fs mirror peer status
+Commands beginning with fs mirror peer status provide peer synchronization status.
+The

-command parameter is of format filesystem-name@filesystem-id peer-uuid
+command parameter is of format filesystem-name@filesystem-id peer-uuid:

 $ ceph --admin-daemon /var/run/ceph/cephfs-mirror.asok fs mirror peer status cephfs@360 a2dc7784-e7a1-4723-b103-03ee8d8768f8